'The Batman' sequel in works, confirms Matt Reeves

 At a time when several projects under the DC universe are going through changes, filmmaker Matt Reeves has confirmed that he is indeed working on The Batman sequel.
 In an interview with Collider, the director mentioned that he is working with Mattson Tomlin for a film.
 Interestingly, Mattson also wrote The Batman script along with Matt.

+The Batman was released in 2021 to a box office and critical success, after which Warner Bros announced the sequel along with some spinoff series in development.
 However, after James Gunn and Peter Safran took the positions as heads of DC Studios, several changes took place which impacted the cinematic universe.
-From Henry Cavill exiting as Superman to Wonder Woman 3 being scrapped, things lay uncertain for the characters' and actors' future within the cinematic universe.
+From Henry Cavill exiting as Superman to Wonder Woman 3 being scrapped, things lay uncertain for the character's and actors’ future within the cinematic universe.